gbayer-1/AZMLND_Capstone_Project/README.md

 <img src="./screenshots/hyperdrive_model_endpointhealthy.png" align="right" width=600/>

 I deployed the best model from the Hyperparameter tuning, since it had a better accuracy than the Voting Ensemble from the AutoML run.
 I deployed the model in the ONNX-Framework using the `onnxruntime.InferenceSession` class.
-You can find detailed description of the deployment process in the incode documentation in the [hyperparameter_tuning.ipynb](hyperparameter_tuning.ipynb) notebook.
+You can find detailed description of the deployment process in the incode documentation in the [hyperparameter_tuning.ipynb](hyperparameter_tuning.ipynb) notebook as well as in the section [Deploying Models in ONNX-Framework](#deploying-models-in-onnx-framework).

 After finishing my screencast, I deployed the AutoML model as well, this time using the saved `pkl` file.
 You can find a detailed description of this deployment in the [automl.ipynb](automl.ipynb) notebook.